bordemof/Swayzee/README.md

 2. Improve the phantom response handling, onConsoleLog i think is not pretty way

 ### Improvements
 1. Create workers to launch independent phantom instances in each worker for balancing.
+(Done)
 2. Implement a flag type value like the prerenderReady
 3. Standarize a 404 handling
 4. Dynamicly set multiple ORIGINS.
 5. BlackList
+6. Caching
+7. Error handling module

 ### Fix
 1. Ensure all the phantom process get killed when exit or error.